chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-heating/laser-heating.rst

 Laser heating
 ==========================

-This example simulates a three-dimensional solid block heated with a laser beam.
+This example simulates a three-dimensional solid block heated with a laser beam which follows a complex path.
+This mimics an additive manufacturing process.

 ----------------------------------
 Features